Multi-Location Accounts Payable Automation: A Complete Guide

 Common symptoms of the completeness problem:

 Organizations that route all invoices through centralized digital capture gain real-time visibility into submission gaps.
-A dashboard showing that 48 of 50 locations have submitted invoices for the period — and identifying which two are outstanding — turns a guessing game into a trackable workflow.
+A dashboard showing which locations have submitted invoices for the period, and which are still missing documents, turns a guessing game into a trackable workflow.
 AP teams can follow up with specific sites on specific missing invoices instead of sending blanket reminders and hoping for the best.
+For the broader close process, see the accounts payable month-end close guide.

 What Mature Multi-Location AP Looks Like

 No location is a black box.
 No invoice sits in a drawer.
-No month-end close gets held open because someone at site 37 forgot to forward a stack of vendor bills.
-That is the difference between distributed AP centralization done well and the patchwork of spreadsheets and email forwards that most multi-location businesses are still running today.
+No month-end close stays open because someone at site 37 forgot to forward a stack of vendor bills.

 Extract invoice data to Excel with natural language prompts